MD Curriculum Overview

 A longitudinal course using a Team-based learning pedagogy that focuses on principles of epidemiology and study design, a basic understanding of biostatistical principles and their application to the analysis of healthcare data and research and the use of evidence-based medicine to inform decisions to promote optimal patient care.

-Block Chairs: James Cheek, MD, MPH, Jon Eldredge, PhD and Charles Wiggins, PhD
+Block Chairs: Melissa Schiff, MD, MPH, Jon Eldredge, PhD, and Jens Langsjoen, MD

 Doctoring 1: Establishing a Foundation